 One of the ways to achieve this is through eating foods that contain nutrients that promote the production of serotonin and other relaxation-related chemicals.
-There are a few nutrients that can help with uplifting our spirits: protein, B vitamins, vitamin D, Omega-3’s, calcium and magnesium.
+There are a few nutrients that can help with uplifting our spirits: protein, B vitamins, vitamin D, Omega-3, calcium and magnesium.

 Protein plays an important role in growth and development, but it also plays a huge part in keeping us at ease.
 One of the building blocks of protein, tryptophan, is responsible for making serotonin.
 Because tryptophan is a type of essential amino acid, which the body cannot produce, it has to be obtained through food.
 It is present in a variety of foods including meats, poultry, fish, shellfish, eggs, tofu, legumes, nuts and seeds.
-Some dark leafy greens such as spinach also contain tryptophan.
+Some dark leafy greens, such as spinach, also contain tryptophan.

 How much protein do you need?

 To determine how much protein you need, simply take your weight in pounds and divide by two.
 For example, if you are 120 pounds, you will need 60 grams of protein per day.
-To keep your food intake sensible and to feel satiated, space the protein throughout the day by including 15 to 30 grams of protein at each meal and snack.
+To keep your food intake sensible and to feel satiated, space out the protein through the day by including 15 to 30 grams of it in each meal and snack.

 In addition to protein, there are three B vitamins that assist with producing serotonin and other brain chemicals that affect mood: vitamin B6, folate and vitamin B12.
 Low levels of these B vitamins may be linked to anxiety and depression.
 Vitamin B6 is found in vegetables, nuts, avocados, meats, fish, bananas and potatoes.

 Folate plays a pivotal role in converting tryptophan to serotonin.
-It is present in edamame, spinach, broccoli, kale, beans and fortified cereals and breads (a F symbol will be displayed on the food packaging of fortified cereals and breads).
-Vitamin B12 is commonly found in protein-rich foods such as meats, poultry, fish, shellfish, eggs and dairy products.
+It is present in edamame, spinach, broccoli, kale, beans and fortified cereals and breads (an F symbol will be displayed on the food packaging of fortified cereals and breads).
+Vitamin B12 is commonly found in protein-rich foods such as meat, poultry, fish, shellfish, eggs and dairy products.

-Do note that vitamin B12 is present only in animal sources, which means if you are a vegetarian or a vegan, you may consume soy-based meat substitutes that are fortified with vitamin B12 to prevent deficiency.
+Do note that vitamin B12 is present only in animal sources, which means if you are vegetarian or vegan, you may consume soy-based meat substitutes that are fortified with vitamin B12 to prevent deficiency.
 To ensure the meat-substitute product contains vitamin B12, read the Nutrition Facts on the food packaging.
 Alternatively, you may also take a vitamin B12 supplement to prevent deficiency.
 However, it is best to check with your doctor to see if supplementation is needed.

-Omega-3 fatty acids are well-known for reducing our risk for heart diseases, but more emerging evidence shows that a diet rich in omega-3’s, particularly docosahexaenoic acid (DHA) and eicosapentaenoic acids (EPA), may also help with managing stress and maintaining a healthy mood.
+Omega-3 fatty acids are well-known for reducing our risk of heart disease, but more emerging evidence shows that a diet rich in omega-3s, particularly docosahexaenoic acid (DHA) and eicosapentaenoic acids (EPA), may also help with managing stress and maintaining a healthy mood.